andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Dictionary

-The datatype Dictionary creates a 1 to 1 mapping between keys and a values.
-So instead of using and index, the values are uniquely identified by their key.
+The datatype Dictionary creates a 1 to 1 mapping between keys and values.
+So instead of using an index, the values are uniquely identified by their key.
 A value can be any datatype.
 A key has to be unique (every key can only exist once) and not [[#Mutable|mutable]].
-The dictionary elements are within curly brackets `{}`and separated by commas `,`.
+The dictionary elements are within curly brackets `{}` and separated by commas `,`.
 One element is a combination of a key and a value separated by a colon `:` like this `key:value`.

 ```python
 {"a": 1, "c": "5"} {} {1: "test", "1": 123, "a": 1, (1,2): 1}
 ```

-You can use the function `dict()` to convert values to a dictionary, or create an empty dictionary `{}` if no argument are given.
-You can use `dict()` with no [[5 Function#Parameters|arguments]], an [[#Iterable]] of key and value pairs or keyword arguments.
+You can use the function `dict()` to convert values to a dictionary or create an empty dictionary `{}` if no arguments are given.
+You can use `dict()` with no [[5 Function#Parameters|arguments]], an [[#Iterable]] of key and value pairs, or keyword arguments.

 ```python
 print(dict())                                                 # empty dictionary -> {}